ozaner/ozanerhansha.github.io-OLD/_posts/physics/00-0-0-drag-force.md

 ### General Info
 The drag force, or fluid friction, is a force that opposes the motion of an object through a fluid/gas, similar to dry [friction](\friction).
 It can also be used to describe the resistance between a fluid in another fluid.

-When the fluid is air, we refer to the force as aerodynamic drag or "air resistance."
-When it's water we call it hydrodynamic drag.
+When the fluid is air, we refer to the force as *aerodynamic drag* or **air resistance**.
+When it's water we call it *hydrodynamic drag*.

 #### Non-Conservative Force
 Like friction, the drag force is a non-conservative force meaning the work done by it is path dependent.
 And, also like friction, drag converts some energy into heat, thus it does not conserve mechanical energy.